 The left section is where I store the ointments.
 They usually come in small tubes, so they fit nicely and stay in place.
 The thermometer fits perfectly in these dividers as well.
 Because this case only has about 1 inch high of space, it keeps everything in the right compartment with ease.

-There are many other items in this kit.
+There are many other items in this first aid kit.
 To make it easier for you, I have listed the items below.
 Feel free to add other products to your particular situation.
 Feel free to share the below image to help remind other people.

 Thermometer